CodingTrain/website-archive/README.md

 # Future Live Streams

 I am trying as best I can to announce the next live streams in advance.
 If it's scheduled you can find the time and topics on the the official [Coding Train website](http://thecodingtrain.com) homepage.
 All times are in EDT and are subject to change!
 You can confirm the exact time by visiting [The Coding Train Live](https://www.youtube.com/thecodingtrain/live).
-I typically schedule morning time.
+I typically add a specific time on YouTube in the morning.

 # Topics Under Consideration
 I keep track of topics [in this repo](https://github.com/CodingTrain/Rainbow-Topics/), but also a list of notes is here for me not to forget.